Best 7 Tips to keep Web Servers Secure

 7. Access SSH through a public authentication key

 Get rid of access that is unencrypted.
-Do not manage servers by using http, ftp or telnet.
-The preferred safe ones include https, SFTP and SSH.
+Do not manage servers by using HTTP, FTP, or Telnet.
+The preferred safe ones include HTTPS, SFTP, and SSH.
 To amp up your security further, do not access SSH through the use of password authentication.
-SSH keys are a much preferred option.
-A private and public key is assigned to every user.
+SSH keys are a much-preferred option.
+Each user has a private and public key allocated to them.
 The server holds the public key, while the user retains the private key.
 SSH ensures that the keys match every time a user tries to log in.
-In the absence of passwords, there can’t be a brute force attack launched.

 Web server security should be at the top of your priority list.
 There are several ways you can keep your web servers secure.
 Keeping up with the new ways of server security is extremely important as it gives you an idea of new ways your system could be vulnerable.
 The security measures listed above can help keep your server exceedingly safe if implemented regularly.